googleapis/repo-automation-bots/packages/auto-approve/README.md

 * OwlBotTemplateChanges:
   - Checks that the author is 'gcf-owl-bot[bot]'
   - Checks that the title of the PR does NOT include feat, fix, or !
-  - Checks that the body of the PR does not contain a PiperOrigin ID
+  - Checks that the body of the PR does not contain a PiperOrigin-RevId
   - Checks that the .repo-metadata.json of the repo contains "library_type": "GAPIC_AUTO"